Randeree Charitable Trust

 • British Muslim Focus: The trust has a clear strategic focus on supporting British Muslim communities, particularly young people and faith leaders.
 Projects outside this focus area are unlikely to receive funding.

-• Quality Over Quantity: With substantial reserves but selective public-facing programs (like the prestigious Cambridge scholarship), the trust appears to favor high-impact, strategic investments over broad distribution.
+• Quality Over Quantity: With substantial reserves but selective public-facing programmes (like the prestigious Cambridge scholarship), the trust appears to favour high-impact, strategic investments over broad distribution.

-• Family Foundation Approach: As a family trust led by Shabir Randeree CBE, decision-making may be centralized and relationship-based rather than process-driven.
+• Family Foundation Approach: As a family trust led by Shabir Randeree CBE, decision-making may be centralised and relationship-based rather than process-driven.

-• Recent Strategic Shift: The 2025 partnership with Aziz Foundation to create the British Muslim Trust suggests evolving priorities, with increased focus on tackling anti-Muslim hatred and Islamophobia.
+• Strategic Partnership: The partnership with Aziz Foundation to create the British Muslim Trust demonstrates evolving priorities, with increased focus on tackling anti-Muslim hatred and Islamophobia.

-• Contact Directly: In the absence of published guidelines, organizations aligned with the trust's mission should consider direct contact via the registered office phone number or through intermediaries like faith community networks.
+• Contact Directly: In the absence of published guidelines, organisations aligned with the trust's mission should consider direct contact via the registered office phone number or through intermediaries like faith community networks.

 • Leadership and Long-term Impact: The trust's emphasis on leadership development, mentoring, and creating future community leaders suggests they value sustainable, capacity-building approaches over one-off funding.